 All flights departing from airports in Switzerland and the European Union are under the EU regulations for hand baggage.
-Hand baggage will be screened and scrutinized when going through airport security.
+Hand baggage will be screened when going through airport security.

 Liquid medicines are permitted as required for your flight.
-It should be ready for scrutiny by airport security and again does not need to fit in the plastic bag.
+They should be ready for inspection by airport security but don’t need to be in the plastic bag.

 Electronic devices such as tablets, phones and laptops need to be screened separately.
 Items of clothing such as coats, jackets, metal belts and metal objects in pockets will be required to be removed and screened during the security check.

-The list of prohibited articles for hand baggage is large and not final.
-A lot of the contents would automatically be excluded on the bases of a person’s common sense.
-Below is a summary of the EU list of prohibited items.
+The list below of prohibited articles for hand baggage is not all-inclusive.
+Common sense would dictate what items are not allowed on board.
+Below is a summary of EU prohibited items.

 The following items should only be in checked baggage: